sailfish009/openstructure/modules/db/doc/db.rst

 --------------------------------------------------------------------------------

 Openstructure provides data extraction functionality for the following scenario:
-There are three binary container.
-A position container to hold CA-positions (:class:`LinearPositionContainer`), a SEQRES container and an ATOMSEQ container (both: :class:`LinearCharacterContainer`).
+There is a SEQRES container and an ATOMSEQ container (both: :class:`LinearCharacterContainer`).
+Positions are stored in :class:`LinearPositionContainer`.
-They contain entries from the protein structure database and sequence/position data is relative to the SEQRES of those entries.
+The containers contain entries from the protein structure database and sequence/position data is relative to the SEQRES of those entries.
-This means, if the SEQRES has more characters as there are resolved residues in the structure, the entry in the position container still contains the exact number of SEQRES characters but some position remain invalid.
+This means, if the SEQRES has more characters as there are resolved residues in the structure, the entry in the position container(s) still contains the exact number of SEQRES characters but some positions remain invalid.
 Thats where the ATOMSEQ container comes in.
 It only contains matching residues to the SEQRES but marks non-resolved residues with '-'.